MYO-Sport/MYO-Sport-App/README.md

 MYO-Sport
 ============

-This repository contains the Flutter-based project "MYO-Sport" MYOSPORT is an application which allows sporting organizations to organize their clubs & teams right from a phone.
+This repository contains the Flutter-based project "MYO-Sport", an application which allows sporting organizations to organize their clubs & teams right from a phone.

 Installation
 ------------